Biography

 Resignation

 By early 2014, Flanagan began to receive criticism for missing meetings and for his treatment of staff members.
 In March 2014, Flanagan submitted his resignation to the Board of Trustees.
-He is currently the Chief Student Success and Academic Affairs Officer for the Colorado Department of Higher Education.
+After leaving Illinois State University, he served as Chief Student Success and Academic Affairs Officer for the Colorado Department of Higher Education.